November 4, 1979

 By the summer of 1980, 52 American hostages remained inside the embassy.
 Some hostages were released because they were women, African Americans, or in one case, because of illness.
 Life for the hostages was extremely difficult.
 They were subject to harsh interrogations, were often blindfolded and put in front of cameras, and were also the victims of mock executions.
 The hostages had no idea if they would be released or killed on any given day.
 Their daily existence included no reading or talking, only time to think about their uncertain fate.

-Carter lost the presidential election of 1980 in a landslide to Ronald Reagan.
+Carter lost the 1980 presidential election in a landslide to Ronald Reagan.
 He spent his last few months in office trying to free the hostages.
 On January 19, 1981, an agreement was reached to release the hostages in exchange for unfreezing $8 billion of Iranian assets.
 In a final slight to Carter by Iran, the hostages were released on January 20, 1981, a few hours after President Reagan was inaugurated.

 Hostages return home